 What To Do When A Dog Attacks Your Dog

 Now that the whole dog attack fiasco is over in hindsight there are probably several things I could have done differently to avoid Stetson’s dog bite to the tail.

-- Bring something to keep a dog from attacking me or my dog – I ordered this Animal Deterrent Spray (aff link) in case we encounter another off leash, aggressive dog.
+- Bring something to keep a dog from attacking me or my dog – I ordered this Animal Deterrent Spray in case we encounter another off leash, aggressive dog.
 I’ll post a review about the product when it arrives in the mail.
-Until then I’m going to carry around my Large Maglite (aff link) just in case.
+Until then I’m going to carry around my large Maglite flashlight just in case.

 - Be more aware of my surroundings – After hearing the owner screaming we had probably about 5 seconds before the German Shepherd rounded the corner.
 That may have been enough time to get safely out of sight.
 Next time we’ll be more aware and move quicker if something bad is about to unfold.

 - Get the attacking dog owner’s information before leaving the scene – I didn’t think Stetson was bitten and didn’t know until we got home, but I should have been more on top of things and gotten the dog owner’s information before leaving the scene.
 It would have been nice to know if the attacking dog was up to date on vaccinations including rabies.
 Unfortunately, it appears that we’ll never get that information.

 - Report the incident to animal control – We didn’t initially report the incident to animal control because we couldn’t find the attacking dog owner, but after consulting others we think it’s prudent to let animal control know about the incident regardless.

 Here are a few things that I think I did right considering the situation:

 - I remained calm – I think this is part of the reason Stetson was so calm until he got bitten.